Iván Nova: 2010–2011

 After recording a 2.43 ERA and 1.27 walks plus hits per inning pitched (WHIP) ratio over his first six starts for Scranton/Wilkes Barre, Nova was promoted to the major leagues on May 10, 2010, to serve as a long reliever in the Yankees' bullpen.
 He pitched three shutout innings in relief before he was optioned back to Scranton/Wilkes-Barre.
 Nova was recalled to the majors on August 21, and he made his first career major league start on August 23.
 He impressed the Yankees in his first start, going 5 1/3 innings and allowing two runs on six hits against the Toronto Blue Jays.
 He was given his second start, replacing Javier Vázquez in the Yankees' starting rotation.
 Nova struck out seven Chicago White Sox in his first MLB victory on August 29.

 At the time of his MLB debut, the league investigated Nova and fellow Yankees pitching prospect Wilkins de la Rosa for injecting each other with Vitamin B12.
 Overall, Nova made seven starts for the Yankees in 2010, pitching to a 1–2 record and a 4.50 ERA.
 Nova reached the sixth inning only once, however, as he allowed a higher opponents' batting average and ERA in the fifth inning than in the first four.
 The Yankees did not include Nova on their postseason roster.

 Nova entered spring training in 2011 expected to secure a spot in the starting rotation.
 Nova was named to the Yankees' starting rotation.
-On June 20, Nova had the longest start in his career (at that time), allowing one run in eight innings against the Cincinnati Reds, while striking out seven.
+On June 20, Nova had the longest start in his career to that point, allowing one run in eight innings against the Cincinnati Reds, while striking out seven.
 Through June, Nova had an 8–4 win–loss record and 4.15 ERA, including a 4–1 record and 3.35 ERA in his six most recent starts.